 Our results of operations for each of our segments are discussed below as well as for the "other" category, which comprises other products that are not individually significant.

 OSB

-Our OSB segment manufactures and distributes commodity OSB structural panels.
+Our OSB segment manufactures and distributes commodity and value-added OSB structural panels.

 Segment sales, profits and depreciation, amortization and cost of timber harvested for this segment is as follows: